isa-sp/SR_semi-automated_screening/README.md

 # Evaluation of semi-automated record screening methods for systematic reviews of prognosis studies and intervention studies

 ### Description
 This repository contains the code of a simulation study on semi-automated title-abstract screening for systematic reviews of prognosis and intervention studies.
-The repository will be further updated upon publication of the corresponding manuscript:
+The repository forms part of the following publication:

 **I. Spiero, A.M.
 Leeuwenberg, K.G.M.
 Moons, L. Hooft, J.A.A.
 Damen (2025).
 Evaluation of semi-automated record screening methods for systematic reviews of prognosis studies and intervention studies.** ___Accepted___